pyOpenSci/lessons/github-git/fork-repo.md

 ---

 (fork-repository)=
-# How to Fork a GitHub Repository
+# A Guide to Forks on GitHub Forks

 :::{admonition} What You Will Learn